zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## S002 - One Live Zap for Each Trigger/Search/Action

-To ensure any show-stopping bugs are worked out, every trigger/search/action of your integration should have a live Zap that demonstrates it works.
+To ensure any show-stopping bugs are worked out, every visible trigger/search/action of your integration should have a live Zap that demonstrates it works.

 ---